MedTreks Rogue River AWLS Wilderness Skills Safari

 The Rogue River begins in the Rogue-Umpqua Divide Wilderness and Crater Lake National Park.
 It flows south west through the Cascades and then briefly touches civilization near the town of Grants Pass.
 We begin our trip just downstream right before the river plunges into the rugged and remote Siskiyou Mountains.

-There are over 80 rapids and the whitewater is fun and exciting yet safe.
+There are over 80 rapids and the whitewater is fun and exciting, yet safe.
 The rapids and the choice of craft make the Rogue almost unmatched in its ability to satisfy a wide range of tastes and skill levels.
-It is not uncommon to have trips enjoyed by three generations of family or friends.
+In fact, it is not uncommon to see trips enjoyed by three generations of family or friends.
 You have the choice of sitting in relaxing oar boats, participating in more exciting paddle boats, or navigating the whitewater in an inflatable kayak (this adds a big level of excitement to the rapids).
-Click here to read more about Inflatable Kayaking.
+Click below to read more about inflatable kayaking.

-For all the grand descriptions and accolades heaped on the Rogue for many of the guides who grew up here it is simply home – a place to recharge, relax, and live simply.
-In the end that might say the most about this place.”
+For all the grand descriptions and accolades heaped on the Rogue for many of the guides who grew up here, it is simply home – a place to recharge, relax, and live simply.
+At the end that alone might say the most about this place.”